-But without faith it is impossible to please Him, for he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him.
+And without faith it is impossible to please God, because anyone who comes to Him must believe that He exists and that He rewards those who earnestly seek Him.

 Hebrews 11:6

 We strive to believe with our whole heart that He is who He says He is; that He is God Almighty.
 And if we earnestly seek Him, then He will reward us, right?
 Yes, but...